Choosing the right demolition and clearance contractor

 Sometimes, it’s not what you add to your home or garden that counts, it’s what you take away.

 Whether you need to get rid of a dilapidated outbuilding before you can complete your grand landscaping dream, or you have an old bathroom suite that needs stripping out and removing, the best way to ensure the job is done safely and correctly is to hire a professional.
-We spoke to some of the experienced tradesmen recommended on MyBuilder to find out the key things you should know in order to make the right choice:
+We spoke to some of the experienced tradespeople recommended on MyBuilder to find out the key things you should know in order to make the right choice:

 - Find out what feedback they have